Reborn Baby Dolls Look Like Real Newborn Babies

 There have been quite a few reports in the news in the UK and US about people panicking and getting the police to break into cars that they believe has a real baby that has been left alone and is in danger of dying.

-It is worth a look because it gives an insight on how these re born dolls can be of help in the grieving process and can enrich others with a new interest.
+I have included a very good documentary that show a woman who has bought a reborn baby doll that looks exactly like her dead baby.
+It is worth a look because it gives an insight on how these reborn dolls can be of help in the grieving process and can enrich others with a new interest.